MPhil in Japanese Studies

 About the course

-The MPhil in Japanese Studies is a two-year programme offered jointly by the Oxford School of Global and Area Studies (OSGA) and the Faculty of Asian and Middle Eastern Studies that combines intensive language courses, three courses about Japan, research methods courses and a 30,000-word thesis.
+The MPhil in Japanese Studies is a two-year course offered jointly by the Oxford School of Global and Area Studies (OSGA) and the Faculty of Asian and Middle Eastern Studies that combines intensive language courses, three courses about Japan, research methods courses and a 30,000-word thesis.
 Native speakers of Japanese take two additional courses about Japan.

 The department does not teach Japanese for beginners but rather aims to develop your existing language skill to the level at which you can use it to conduct research about Japan.
 The department's courses aim to take you from a minimum of JLPT Level 3 up to and beyond Level 1.

-In the first year, you will take:
+During your first year, you will undertake

-- a core course on research methods
+- one core course on research methods

 - Classical Japanese Language (There are prerequisites to study this option)